rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 ![](../assets/schema12.png)

+To learn how to define journey conditions, refer to this [page](../building-journeys/condition-activity.md).

 ### Message personalization

 The linked fields are available in when personalizing a message.

 ![](../assets/schema14.png)

+To learn how to personalize a message, refer to this [page](../personalization/personalize.md).

 ### Custom action personalization with journey event context

-The linked fields are available in the action parameters of a journey action.
+The linked fields are available when configuring the action parameters of a journey custom action activity.

 ![](../assets/schema13.png)

+To learn how to use custom actions, refer to this [page](../building-journeys/using-custom-actions.md).